What are MCQs for?

 - You have two very important deadlines to meet by the end of your working day.
 However, it's becoming clear in your final two hours of working that you are in danger of missing both deadlines.
 Select your LEAST preferred response...

-If you think any information is missing from this article, have any questions or have any ideas for other content that could be helpful, please get in touch with our team at email@example.com.
+If you have any questions or have any ideas for other content that could be helpful, please get in touch with our team at email@example.com.